anna-neufeld/treevalues/README.md

 The ``treevalues`` R package computes confidence intervals and p-values for the mean response within a region or the difference in mean response between two regions in a CART regression tree (built using the package ``rpart``).

-Because the regions in a regression tree are selected using the data, we cannot naively "double dip" in the same data to do inference on the meains within these regions.
+Because the regions in a regression tree are selected using the data, we cannot naively "double dip" in the same data to do inference on the means within these regions.

 The ``treevalues`` package implements a selective inference approach to conduct inference without double dipping in the data.